 - Thierry Turletti (PI): Senior Researcher.
 Network architectures, Wireless and Testbeds skills

 - Chadi Barakat: Senior Researcher.
 Measurement, QoE and network modeling skills

 - Walid Dabbous: Senior Researcher, head of DIANA team.
 Network architectures and Testbeds skills

-- Osama Arouk: Postdoc Labex@UCN on 5G NFV slicing.
+- Osama Arouk (up to September 2018): Postdoc Labex@UCN on 5G NFV slicing.

 - Naoufal Mahfoudi: PhD student, with expertise on experimentation in the R2lab wireless testbed.